Meet the Governors

 I look forward to continuing my role as a governor to Perseid School and contributing to the governing body; as we contribute to making a difference to the well-being and direction of the school.

-Caroline has worked with the Perseid Governing Board for almost 10 years as a parent, governor, alongside the Resources and Pay Committee, and currently chairs the Outcomes Committee and works as a Senior Lecturer for University of Westminster.
+Caroline has worked with the Perseid Governing Board for almost 10 years as a parent, governor, alongside the Resources and Pay Committee, currently chairs the Outcomes Committee and works as a Senior Lecturer for University of Westminster.

 She was motivated to join the governing board as her daughter currently attends Perseid Lower School, and with a background in education, works as a Senior Lecture at University of Westminster and is a Senior Fellow of the Royal Society of Biology and the Higher Education Academy.